sr-sebi/vaudoise-api-factory-technical-test/README.md

 ---
 ## 🧠 Notes
 - ISO 8601 → LocalDate fields in Spring Boot are automatically serialized in ISO format (YYYY-MM-DD).
-- Database is auto-created on application start using spring.jpa.hibernate.ddl-auto=update.
+- Database is auto-created on application start.
 - Initial tables can be defined in docker/init.sql.
+- Swagger UI is protected with basic auth for security.
+- Audit fields (createdAt, updatedAt) are automatically managed.

 ---
 ## 👨‍💻 Author